 - receive information or a service to deal with your current need and then be referred to another service that is right for you, for your ongoing needs

 Any information that you provide our service about your health needs will be treated as strictly confidential and will not be shared with any other service without your consent.

-You can get in touch with TSS by:
+You can get in touch with the Youth Health Service by: